 The lyrics of "Friends" are straightforward yet impactful, addressing the complexities of relationships in a way that resonates with many.
 Southern black-eyed peas, made with simple ingredients like peas, ham hocks, and spices, deliver profound, soulful flavors that speak to the heart.
 The simplicity of both the song and the dish belies the deep connection they create.

 "Friends" is all about the importance of relationships and the bonds we form with those around us.
-Southern black-eyed peas are often enjoyed in communal settings, like family dinners or holiday celebrations, reinforcing the idea of togetherness and shared history.
+Southern black-eyed peas are often enjoyed in communal settings, like family dinner or holiday celebrations, reinforcing the idea of togetherness and shared history.
 Both the song and the dish celebrate the essence of community and connection.

 INGREDIENTS NEEDED FOR SOUTHERN BLACK-EYED PEAS